-Welcome to CAS Remote Teaching!
+Welcome to CAS Remote Education!

-What is remote teaching?
+What is remote education?

-We have a range of support for teachers undertaking remote teaching.
+We have a range of support for teachers undertaking remote education.
 Many of our CAS Community meetings, which are currently taking place online, focus on the tools and techniques for teaching online.
 Further details can be found on the Training page.
-There are many opportunities to connect with the other educators, such as through the “CAS Inspire” webinars, as outlined on the Connect with others page.
+There are many opportunities to interact with the other educators, such as through the “CAS Inspire” webinars, as outlined on the Connect with others page.
 Finally, we have further guidance available, including advice on using synchronous and asynchronous learning technologies, on the Resources page.